 Using the initial of your first name followed by your full last name is an effective and professional way to create an email address.
 This format is widely used and ensures simplicity and memorability.

-To create such an email address, start by selecting an appropriate domain name.
-Next, combine the initial of your first name with your last name and append it with the chosen domain.
+To create an email address, select an appropriate domain name.
+Next, combine the initial of your first name with your last name and append it to the chosen domain.
 You can also choose to use separators as well.

 Examples: